The Patient Journey

 If it is felt that you would benefit from psychological therapy, your psychiatrist will discuss members of our psychology team with you, to ensure you’re both happy with the referral choice.
 Whilst our psychology team all have extensive experience with a broad spectrum of general adult psychology, many also have particular specialisms or treatment expertise, and it is important that we identify a good fit for you; not only in terms of therapy type, but also specialist areas if appropriate, as well as personality and approach to the therapeutic relationship.

-Once a psychologist has been chosen, your psychiatrist will write to the chosen psychologist with an in-depth referral letter, and our Reception team will work with you to schedule your initial appointment, and confirm your standing appointment time, where required.
+Once a psychologist has been chosen, your psychiatrist will write to the chosen psychologist with an in-depth referral letter, and our Patient Services team will work with you to schedule your initial appointment, and confirm your standing appointment time, where required.

 Commitment to Psychological Therapy